Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Conclusions

 \section{Conclusions}

+Throughout this work, we generated neural network models for cosmological datasets between redshifts $z=0$ and $z=2$ (cosmic chronometers, $f\sigma_8$ measurements, and SNeIa).
+We used the neural models to generate model-independent reconstructions of $H(z)$, $f\sigma_8(z)$ and $\mu(z)$.
+Then, we applied Bayesian inference to data points from the reconstructions to verify that they can reproduce the expected values of the cosmological parameters in $\Lambda$CDM and CPL models.

-Throughout this work, we have shown that well-calibrated artificial neural networks have the capacity to produce non-parametric reconstructions from which synthetic cosmological data, statistically consistent with the originals, can be generated even when the datasets are small.
+We have shown that well-calibrated artificial neural networks can produce computational models for cosmological data, even when the original datasets are small.
+The neural network models generate model-independent reconstructions of the Hubble distance $H(z)$, $f\sigma_8(z)$ and distance modulus $\mu(z)$ exclusively from observational data and without assuming any cosmological model.
+Our results are consistent with previous works using different non-parametric inference techniques.

+In general, the results of the neural networks with MC-DO are better because they are considering the uncertainty of the produced models, and the dropout technique provides regularization generating a more robust model.
+On the other hand, the standard deviations (or variance) of the FFNN+MC-DO predictions are small, which gives us the certainty that the neural network is well-trained.
+The FFNN+MC-DO predictions may have more variance than the FFNN alone, and the fact that the results obtained with both models are close allows us to conclude that the FFNN predictions are acceptable.

+Because we are taking into account the original statistical errors as part of the training datasets, in the reconstructions of $H(z)$ and $f\sigma_8$, the errors have also been modeled by the neural networks.
+We are generating models for the errors; therefore, the new error bars are independent of a real data point at a given redshift, which is not the case in the Gaussian processes.

+{As seen in the appendices, a disadvantage of our method is that the neural networks training and their hyperparameter tuning are computationally more complex and have a higher CPU consumption than other interpolation or non-parametric inference techniques.
+However, our method offers some advantages that can make it a viable alternative}: \begin{itemize} \item {Well-trained neural network models can be generated even with few data points.} \item {No fiducial cosmology is necessary to generate model-independent neural reconstructions consistent with cosmological theory.} \item {No assumptions have to be made about the statistical distribution of the data.} \item {It allows computational models for observational data and their errors, even if they have correlations among them.} \end{itemize}

-We have explored the generation of synthetic covariance matrices through VAE, and the results have allowed us to carry out Bayesian inference without drawbacks.
-However, for larger datasets, we believe that it will be convenient to use convolutional layers in the autoencoder and a slightly different approach to dealing with the computing demand.
+We have explored the generation of synthetic covariance matrices through a VAE neural network, and the results have allowed us to carry out Bayesian inference without drawbacks.
+The results we have obtained, as a first approach, are in agreement with other techniques.
+For larger datasets, we consider that using more complex architectures of autoencoders and a slightly different approach for dealing with the computing demand will be convenient.

-Using the Monte Carlo dropout method allows to have more information about the predictions of neural networks through their epistemic estimation of uncertainty.
-The results obtained have also contributed to both the methodological and the cosmological analysis and to validate the outputs from the ANNs without this method as they are very similar.